-Component Description of Pearson-set Assignment Window for assessment Component 1: Travel and Tourism Organisations and Destinations One Marked by the centre and moderated by Pearson.
+Component Description of Pearson-set Assignment Window for assessment Component 1: Travel and Tourism Organisations and Destinations Non-exam internal assessment set by Pearson, marked by the centre and moderated by Pearson.
 The Pearson-set Assignment will be completed in approximately 4 hours of monitored preparation and 6 hours of supervised assessment.
 60 marks.
 December/January and May/June from 2023 onwards Component 2: Customer Needs in Travel and Tourism Non-exam internal assessment set by Pearson, marked by the centre and moderated by Pearson.
 The Pearson-set Assignment will be completed in approximately 5 hours of monitored preparation and 6 hours of supervised assessment.
 60 marks.
 December/January and May/June from 2023 onwards